The ExpressVPN Future of Privacy Scholarship

 - Essays must be submitted online by August 31, 2018, no later than 11:59 PM, Pacific Standard Time.

-- The winner will be announced before or on Saturday, October 13, 2018.
+- The winner will be announced by the end of October, 2018.
 The prize will be awarded by international wire transfer.
 The winner will be required to provide his/her bank information in order to complete the bank transfer.

 - The winner must submit a valid ID and proof of enrollment in a high school, undergraduate school, or graduate school located in the United States or United Kingdom.

 - Employees of ExpressVPN and their immediate family members are not eligible for this contest.